xiaopv/xiaopv.github.io/_teaching/2025-spring-mat143.md

 ## Homework

+ * Feb.
+4
+   * Complete Example 5.
+   * Complete Section 1.5 and 1.6 homework in WebAssign.
+   * Quiz 3 on Thursday will cover Goal 1, 2, 3, 4, and 11.

  * Jan.
 30
    * Complete Exercises 6 and 7 in Section 1.5 problem set.
    * Complete Section 1.4 and 1.5 homework in WebAssign.